 Another oral medication, ipodate , may prove to be helpful in controlling hyperthyroidism in cats.
 Unfortunately I believe that it is no longer marketed in the United States.
 A related compound, iopanoic acid, might also have promise.
 At this time, both treatments would be considered experimental.

 A Low Iodine Diet

 Iodine is necessary for your cat to produce thyroid hormone.
 Your cat gets the required iodine from the things it eats.
 When not enough iodine is present in its diet, it produces less of the hormones involved in hyperthyroidism.
 Hills Prescription Diets manufactures a a product, y/d, designed to lower your pet's thyroid hormone level by limiting the amount of iodine it consumes.
 You can read about low iodine diets here.

 This is my treatment of choice for hyperthyroid cats.
-Studies published in 2006 found that cats that were treated with radioactive iodine lived , on average, twice as long (2 vs 4 years) as cats treated with methimazole. (ref) This procedure is safe.
+A 2006 study found that cats that were treated with radioactive iodine lived , on average, twice as long (2 vs 4 years) as cats treated with methimazole. (ref) This procedure is safe.
 But because it involves the handling of radioactive materials, it is only performed at specialized veterinary centers.
 When the procedure is successful - and it generally is - the pet will need no further treatment or medications.

 In this procedure, a single injection of radioactive Iodine-131 is given to your cat subcutaneously or intravenously.
 Occasionally, a second dose is required.
 Because iodine migrates to the cat's thyroid gland, the concentration of this special iodine there becomes great enough to kill the overactive cells that utilize iodine to produce thyroid hormone.
 Usually, enough normal and dormant cells are left to make all the thyroid hormone your cat will need in the future.
 But about 5% of the cats will need daily, life-long supplemental thyroid hormone in pill form after the procedure.